- The National Library at Kelvin Hall is now open with revised opening hours.

 The Moving Image Archive is located at the National Library at Kelvin Hall in Glasgow.

-There is no need to register to visit us at Kelvin Hall, but to access some Moving Image Archive services please contact us in advance.
+There is no need to join the Library to visit us at Kelvin Hall, but to access some Moving Image Archive services please contact us in advance.

 Moving Image Archive at Kelvin Hall